Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 This additional data (although not always 100% accurate) is very helpful for helping you easily find keywords with the right intent.

-Search volume trends are available from its Keyword Analytics facility, with Keyword Magic basing its data on the authority of individual domains within the search results to provide keyword difficulty as a percentage.
+Search volume trends are available from its Keyword Analytics facility, with Keyword Magic basing its data on the authority of individual domain analytics within the search results to provide keyword difficulty score as a percentage.
 SERPs are also available for each keyword on demand.

-Semrush doesn’t provide click data in the same way Ahrefs does.
-Instead, it gives information and data for pay-per-click campaigns.
+Semrush doesn’t provide click data for keyword research in the same way Ahrefs does.
+Instead, it gives information and search data for pay-per-click campaigns.
 This is useful during a page's SEO development, as keyword research results will include both organic and paid results.

-Of course, this is of limited use for those looking to work with only organic listings.
+Of course, this is of limited use for those looking to work with only organic listings for their keyword research.

 And this makes Semrush particularly useful for businesses competing for commercial terms.